DUMFRIES

 In Dumfries he enjoyed his first child in wedlock and lived in two locations, a small tenement flat upon leaving Ellisland and his final house.
 One of his last poems written was to be one of his most profound - A Man's A Man.

-On the day of Burns funeral, the streets of Dumfries were filled with thousands of people from all over and rather fittingly Jean was at home giving birth to his final child - a boy!
+On the day of Robert Burns funeral, the streets of Dumfries were filled with thousands of people from all over and rather fittingly Jean was at home giving birth to his final child - a boy!

-Burns made more friends and memories as he spent some happy final years in the bustling streets of Dumfries ...
+Robert Burns made more friends and memories as he spent some happy final years in the bustling streets of Dumfries ...

 Till a' the seas gang dry, my dear